ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 * Scale Type
 * Network Volume

+#### Endpoint Types

+Runpod Serverless offers two types of endpoints:

+* **Queue-based endpoints** use a built-in queueing system with guaranteed execution and automatic retries.
+This is the traditional endpoint type and is ideal for async tasks, batch processing, and long-running jobs using handler functions.
+* **Load balancing endpoints** route traffic directly to workers without a queue, distributing requests across the worker pool.
+  These are designed for low-latency, real-time applications and allow you to define custom API endpoints using any HTTP framework of your choice, such as FastAPI or Flask, without requiring a handler function.

+This post focuses on queue-based endpoints, which use a handler function to process requests.

 #### Endpoint Name

 The endpoint name is a unique name for you to easily identify your